Firesphere/silverstripe-newsmodule/docs/en/README.md

 * [`GridfieldPaginatorWithShowAll`](https://github.com/normann/gridfieldpaginatorwithshowall)

 Note on which version of translatable, CMS and Framework you use!
 They might not be compatible.

-## Version numbering explained

-After releasing 1.4.2, I noticed I needed to redesign my version-numbering.
-So here's the deal:

- * The first number is a master release.
-It's the master, it's at this number I decide when to up the number.
- * The second number is a major feature release.
-This means a whole bunch of minor features are bundled into one big upgrade.
-Major releases are always safe to use and are only hotfixed, never feature-upgraded without a subnumber.
- * The third number is a minor feature release.
-This means a feature is added, but it's not a big deal.
-They might include minor features like help, but never a big upgrade.
- * The fourth number is a hotfix.
-It's just something that might bug.
-Or a small fix.
-Or a quick fix for a bug.

-Major feature and Master releases are also defined in the milestones.
-So you know what issues will be resolved for that version.

-I think this tagging method should be the best way to go.
-As you can see, this README update is 1.4.8.1.
-Meaning:
-1. It's master version 1
-4. This is my current major release but no breaking changes to version 1
-8. I just fixed publishfrom, although it was a major bug, the update is minor.
-1. Well, to make a full feature release of this tiny readme update?

-Note, this means features and hotfixes in the 4th digit doesn't mean it's a hotfix, nor does it mean it's a release, or a feature.
-It can be both!
-(I understand this might cause some problems, but I don't want to go to 5 numbers)

-## Work in progress

-Yeah.
-It kinda is.
-I'm trying not to break old features with new features!

 ## Features